DevEpos/abap-code-search-tools/README.md

 ### UI

-You can execute the search via report `ZADCOSET_SEARCH`, where most of the options are available as well, but the main focus of the UI will be ADT (see [abap-code-search-ui](http://github.com/DevEpos/abap-code-search-ui)).
+You can execute the search via report `ZADCOSET_SEARCH`, where most of the options are available as well, but the main focus of the UI will be ADT (see [ABAP Code Search](https://github.com/DevEpos/eclipse-adt-plugins/tree/main/features/code-search)).

 ### Package overview